When is the Premier League winter break in 2019/20?

-Premier League groups shall be handed a winter break for the primary time in 2020 to present gamers a relaxation following the hectic festive schedule.
+Premier League groups shall be handed a winter break for the primary time in 2020 to provide gamers a relaxation following the hectic festive schedule.

 No mid-break, globe-trotting tournaments or internationals shall be held, only a refreshing weekend off prematurely of the ultimate straight.